The adipose tissue-specific proteome

 Protein expression of genes elevated in adipose tissue

-In-depth analysis of the elevated genes in adipose tissue using antibody-based protein profiling allowed us to create a map of where these proteins are expressed within the adipose tissue including the location of several plasma proteins, enzymes and transporters.
+In-depth analysis of the elevated genes in adipose tissue using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins within the adipose tissue, including the location of several plasma proteins, enzymes and transporters.

 Proteins specifically expressed in adipose tissue

 Adipose tissue is mainly formed by adipocytes (fat cells) but also consists of pre-adipocytes, fibroblasts, blood vessels and inflammatory cells.
 It is a specialized loose connective tissue with a number of functions including storage of energy, protection of organs and secretion of hormones.